Admire Singapore’s newest icons of art and architecture on the Marina Bay Art Trail, including Marina Barrage, Marina Bay Sands® and the Esplanade.

 Art makes a splash by the bay

-For some of the most interesting outdoor modern art sculptures in Singapore, the Marina Bay Art Trail is a good choice.
+The Marina Bay Art Trail is a great choice for visitors hoping to admire some of the most fascinating interesting outdoor modern art sculptures in Singapore, the Marina Bay Art Trail is a good choice.

 This is where you’ll see the artwork of celebrated artists and sculptors from Singapore and around the world, such as Han Sai Por and Roy Lichtenstein.

-This art trail in three parts also lets you explore the area’s best sights, from the shopping of Marina Square, Millenia Walk and Suntec City to the iconic sights of Esplanade and Merlion Park.
+This art trail in three parts also lets you explore the area’s best sights, from the shopping in Marina Square, Millenia Walk and Suntec City to the iconic sights of The Esplanade and Merlion Park.

 Suntec City to Pan Pacific Singapore

 Begin your art trail of the Marina Bay area at Suntec City, and head for the convention and exhibition centre.
 At the corner of Temasek Boulevard and Raffles Boulevard, you will see 1 Abundance III (1995), the giant bronze ring by Singapore-based sculptor and painter Sun Yu-li.